 - Get a quality pregnancy pillow.
 The first way to get a better night’s sleep when you’re pregnant is to invest in a decent pregnancy pillow.
 Sorry, partners, but the time for cuddling is not while a very pregnant mama is trying to get some sleep.
 As a back and stomach sleeper, it was extremely tough for me to transition to sleeping solely on my side.
 A pregnancy pillow wedged behind my back and between my legs helped make the position much more comfortable.
 This pillow is the one I still sleep with at night.
 But you might prefer this one if you want more support or tend to alternate your sleeping positions from side-to-side.
 Either way, pups and cats alike sure do appreciate this pillow when you’re not using it!

 - Alleviate hip pain with this trick: Use a twin size 1.5-inch memory foam topper like this one on your side of the bed.
 We had a rather new, more firm mattress which is extremely comfortable when I’m not pregnant.
 But sleeping on my side night after night was killing my hips.
-Thanks to some leftover memory foam we had from our couch cushion reupholstery project, I discovered this pregnancy sleep solution which helped me sleep better in the third trimester.
+Some leftover memory foam from our couch cushion re-upholstery project ended up doing double-duty.
+This pregnancy sleep solution helped me sleep much better in the third trimester.
 (It did not have the stinky smell that most memory foams have initially.)

 Next, there are a couple of items to keep within reach on your nightstand to get a better night’s sleep in the third trimester: